gimlet-io/gimlet-documentation/src/pages/blog/gpu-remote-developer-environment-file-syncing-kubernetes.md

 ---
 title: 'File Syncing for Remote GPU Developer Environments With Kubernetes'
 date: '2024-04-30'
 description: "Remote developer environments are useful when you're working with remote GPUs and language models.
-Here's how you can set them up with file syncing."
+One of the basics of utilizing these environments is to sync files across local and remote resources.
+Here's how you can sync files for such use cases."
-image: vercelvsk8s.png
+image: file-syncing-remote-gpu-dev-environments-blog-post-cover.jpg
 toc: false
 ---

-**Remote developer environments are useful when you're working with remote GPUs and language models.
-One of the basics of utilizing these environments is to sync files across local and remote resources.
-Here's how you can sync files for such use cases.**

 File syncing and remote developer environments are commonly executed use cases in language model development and machine learning industry, since industrial level GPUs are rather available at cloud providers.